Vágner Love: Corinthians

 On 8 February 2015, Vágner Love rescinded his contract with Shandong Luneng and signed with Corinthians in Brazil.
 He went on to become the top scorer of the club during the national championship as Corinthians went on to win the Série A that year.

 Monaco

 On 13 January 2016, Ligue 1 club Monaco announced the signing of Vágner Love on an 18-month deal for a €1 million transfer fee.
 On 20 March, he opened the scoring in an eventual 2–0 win against Paris Saint-Germain, the Parisian club's first home defeat since May 2014.

 Alanyaspor

-On 30 August 2016, Turkish Süper Lig club Alanyaspor reached an agreement with Monaco for the transfer of Love.
+On 30 August 2016, Süper Lig club Alanyaspor reached an agreement with Monaco for the transfer of Love.
 On 31 August 2016, he was officially presented after passed the medical.
 Having failed to score in his first seven appearances for the club, Love scored 23 goals in 20 matches that followed to earn the Golden Boot award.

 Beşiktaş

-On 26 January 2018, Turkish Süper Lig club Beşiktaş reached an agreement with Alanyaspor for the transfer of Love.
+On 26 January 2018, Süper Lig club Beşiktaş reached an agreement with fellow Turkish side Alanyaspor for the transfer of Love.